ginatrapani/isosceles/README.md

 ## Features

 Isosceles is the PHP framework that runs [ThinkUp](http://thinkupapp.com/), extracted and abstracted for reuse.
-It is nowhere near done, but its current feature set includes:
+It is nowhere near done.
+Its current feature set includes:

 * [Model View Controller](http://en.wikipedia.org/wiki/Model_view_controller) framework, using
 [Smarty](http://smarty.net) and [Bootstrap](http://twitter.github.com/bootstrap/) for the view